Table of Contents

 - Compared to Z-LASIK, normal LASIK has a higher risk for “buttonholes.”

-- Compared to Z-LASIK, this type of LASIK takes less time to perform.
+- Compared to Z-LASIK, traditional LASIK takes less time to perform.

 - Regarding flap thickness, there is a risk for variation.